Select an Option below:

 Get a Sneak Peek: Try the “Squish the Syllables” Activity (PLUS 3 more!)

-How to Use: Students use a squishy ball or stress ball to represent syllables.
+How to Use: Students use a squishy ball or stress ball to count syllables.
 For each syllable they hear in a word, they squish the ball.
-For example, for the word butterfly, students would squish the ball three times (once for each syllable: but-ter-fly).
+For example, for the word butterfly, students would squish the ball three times (once for each syllable: /but/, /ter/, /fly/.
 This physical action helps reinforce the concept of syllables as students associate the squishing motion with breaking the word into parts.

 Swat It

-For final sounds: Say a sound (e.g., /t/) and have the student swat the picture card that ends with that sound (e.g., “bat”).
+For final sounds: Say a sound (e.g., /t/), and have the student swat the picture card that ends with that sound (e.g., cat).

-Bonus Tip: For an added challenge, call out words with more than one syllable and have students identify the initial or final sound in those words.
+Bonus Tip: For added challenge, call out words with more than one syllable and have students identify the initial or final sounds in those words.

 Spin the Word

-How to Use: The teacher displays a word with the word broken into individual sound boxes (e.g., “c-a-t” for “cat” or “r-e-d” for “red”).
+How to Use: Display a word with three phonemes.
 Students say each sound of the word aloud.
-After saying each sound, students spin the fidget spinner while saying the whole word aloud as it’s blended together (e.g., “cat”).
+After saying each sound, students spin the fidget spinner while saying the whole word aloud as it’s blended together (e.g., cat).
 The spinning adds a dynamic, engaging element to the process.
 Continue with different words, allowing students to practice with multiple words and different phonetic patterns.
 If desired, students can work in pairs or small groups, taking turns to say the sounds, spin the spinner, and blend the words together.

 Rhyming Feud